UKHO/docs/docs/quality-assurance/safety-modelling.md

  So in the case of error, what are all the possible errors that could occur and what is the potential risk to the safety of the mariner of that risk.
-Likewise what are all the possible delays that could occur and what risk to the mariner do this potentially create.
+Likewise what are all the possible delays that could occur and what risk to the mariner does this potentially create.
 As the short film above describes, this is not a static event, you would run the same exercise a number of times over the course of a project as risks and impacts do change.

  ## Keep it simple

- To start with have two bowtie diagrams, one for error and one for delay.
+ * To start with have two bowtie diagrams, one for error and one for delay.
+ * Use three colours, red, amber and green

  ## Outcome of a bowtie risk session